tdwsl/sforth_old/readme.txt

 sforth - a forth interpreter - tdwsl 2022

 sforth is a Forth interpreter that can be embedded within a C program using a simple API.
 It should work on most architectures.
-It compiles each instruction down to bytecode, so conditionals and loops work outside of words.
-An interpreter is included.
+It doesn't support advanced features such as word arguments, and some words may be missing, but it's easy to define custom words in C. An interpreter program is included.

 Here is an example of using sforth to run a file: